 It’s nice to get a sense of anticipation when you receive a parcel.
 It’s also useful to get a hint of who the package is from before you even read the label.
 That’s why bland packaging is not only boring, it’s also confusing.

 Being too generic is one of the most common packaging mistakes.
 With kraft or white boxes and a big barcode, you don’t say much about your brand – because you don’t let your customers see themselves in you.
 Like your parcel, they’ll feel like they’re receiving the same brown box as millions of others – no matter how unique your product is.
 By choosing bland packaging, you’re wasting a great opportunity to express your brand identity, spark excitement, and even intrigue the postman.

 Print some colourful branded Stickers to decorate your boxes and envelopes and add fun messages for your recipient.
-You can also make custom Return Address Labels to make your packaging look more professional.
+You can also make custom address labels to make your packaging look more professional.
 With Printfinity, you can even print a different design on every Sticker at no extra cost.

 We’ll never say it enough: brand consistency is key.
 While you want to provide your new customers with a seamless unboxing experience, it’s also important to think about returning customers when you design your packaging.